How Much is the Average Settlement for a Neck Injury in Pennsylvania?

 What Is a Neck Injury?

 A neck injury is any trauma to the muscles, ligaments, bones, or spinal structures within the cervical spine (C1-C7).
-These injuries can involve soft tissue damage, nerve compression, or even fractures.
+These injuries can involve soft tissue damage, compression of spinal cord nerves, or even fractures.

 Common Types of Neck Injuries: